People are already taking action to ensure the hospital grounds are as festive as ever, this December.

 Linda Peters is Executive Director with the Bethesda Foundation.
 She says that generous community members are already calling in to sponsor trees for this year’s Gifts of Light fundraising campaign.

-“It warms my heart to know people are thinking about the Bethesda Foundation, thinking about supporting health care in our community, and are thinking about honoring loved ones by sponsoring a tree.”
+“It warms my heart to know people are thinking about the Bethesda Foundation, thinking about supporting health care in our community, and are thinking about honouring loved ones by sponsoring a tree.”

 Every year, the Bethesda Foundation hosts its Gifts of Light campaign.
-Funds raised go to purchase much-needed health care equipment for the Bethesda Regional Health Centre in Steinbach and to enhance various health care services as well.
-Health care services like mental health supports or primary care supports.
+Funds raised go to purchase much-needed health care equipment for the Bethesda Regional Health Centre in Steinbach, and to enhance various health care services such as mental health supports or primary care supports.

-Peters says the fundraising campaign not only serves to light up the trees at the hospital but also ensures festive red trees appear on light standards along the median of highways 12 and 52 through Steinbach.
-She explains the red trees are a sponsorship option many choose if they wish to honor multiple people.
+Peters says the fundraising campaign not only serves to light up the trees at the hospital, but also ensures festive red trees appear on light standards along the medians of highways 12 and 52 through Steinbach.
+She explains the red trees are a sponsorship option many choose if they wish to honour multiple people.

-There are many reasons one may wish to sponsor a tree, either on the hospital grounds or along the median.
-Many honor the memory of loved ones who have passed.
-Others sponsor trees in order to honor those they know who work in health care.
-Some folks do it to bring some cheer to those spending time in the hospital, or for the residents living at Bethesda Place.
-Sometimes trees are sponsored by grandparents with their grandchildren’s names on the sign.
+There are many reasons one may wish to sponsor a tree, either on the hospital grounds or along a median.
+Many honour the memory of loved ones who have passed.
+Sometimes trees are sponsored by grandparents, with their grandchildren’s names on the sign.
 Others sponsor trees to honour those who work in health care.

 “Throughout December and January, health care workers come to work in the dark and they go home in the dark,” conveys Peters.
 “It's really nice to have the lights shining brightly, to give them a bit of a lift as they leave or arrive.”